 In a medical facility, doctors can slowly taper down the amount of morphine the user is taking.
 Further, withdrawal symptoms can be alleviated with certain medications that block opioid receptors.
 Methadone and buprenorphine are two drugs that are typically prescribed during morphine detox.

-Call us at 1-800-928-9139 to discuss various morphine detox options in your area.
+Call us at 1-888-287-0471 Who Answers? to discuss various morphine detox options in your area.
 Our toll-free helpline is available 24 hours a day.
 Alternatively, fill out an information form on our website and we will contact you.

 What are the Options for Morphine Addiction Treatment?